 Data gathering in the San Elijo Valley has been underway since 2012.
 So far, studies indicate that this area has the potential to support one to two million gallons per day of brackish groundwater desalination, which could supply up to five percent of OMWD’s potable water demand.

-The San Dieguito Valley brackish groundwater desalination feasibility study began in the fall of 2016 and is currently being finalized.
-The study examines a variety of factors to determine whether a brackish groundwater desalination project is possible in the area.
+The San Dieguito Valley brackish groundwater desalination feasibility study began in the fall of 2016.
+The study examined a variety of factors to determine whether a brackish groundwater desalination project is possible in the area.

 Since the brackish groundwater desalination project was conceived in 2010, it has garnered more than $1,500,000 in grant funds from the United States Bureau of Reclamation and the California Department of Water Resources.
 OMWD continues to seek grants to support the study of the potential project.